Myofascial Release may help with:*

 Myofascial Release Therapists:

 Myofascial Release (MFR) is a form of bodywork that works with the body’s natural affinity towards self-healing.
-MFR works with the connective tissue, which is a multi-dimensional web of tissue that is continuous from head-to-toe and the skin to bones.
-It is the only system in your body that touches every cell and restrictions in the connective tissue can compress at 2,000lbs/in2.
+MFR works with the connective tissue, which is a spider web-like tissue that is continuous from head-to-toe.
+It is the only system in your body that touches every cell in your body.
+Restrictions in the connective tissue can compress at 2,000lbs/in2.
+That is like having an elephant standing on your foot.
 That level of pressure affects the fluid flow in your body and can cause great dysfunctions in muscles, nerves, joints, and organs.

 MFR has three main techniques: structural releases, rebounding, and unwinding.
 In structural releases, the therapist gently sinks her hands into the tissue and provides gentle resistance in the tissue.
 The body will naturally start to release tension as the tissue stretches and becomes fluid again.
 In rebounding, the therapist will use a rocking technique to start a fluid wave in the body.
 This allows the fluid to breakdown restrictions very much the same way the ocean waves breakdown the shorelines.
 In unwinding, the client’s body will naturally move into positions of trauma and release old holding patterns and restrictions.